London 2012: India 2012 Olympics protest in Bhopal burns Coe effigy

 Lord Coe has defended Dow's sponsorship role.

-He has previously said he is "satisfied that the ownership, operation and the involvement either at the time of the disaster or at the final settlement was not the responsibility of Dow".'No boycott'
+He has previously said he is "satisfied that the ownership, operation and the involvement either at the time of the disaster or at the final settlement was not the responsibility of Dow".

 The protesters marched to the site of the now-defunct Union Carbide site in Bhopal, carrying banners saying "Down with London Olympics" and "We want justice".